 The proposed rates for PDD service are based on the rates applicable to Northern's Interruptible Deferred Delivery Service (IDD) and the capacity charge applicable to Northern's Firm Deferred Delivery Service (FDD).
 The Commission in Docket Nos.
 RP98-203, et al, approved Northern's IDD and FDD rates as just and reasonable.
 The use of the IDD injection, withdrawal and monthly inventory charges and the FDD capacity charge are just and reasonable because PDD service, although interruptible, has a higher priority than IDD.
 PDD offers Northern's customers with an additional option to manage their imbalance and storage needs with greater certainty.
 Northern expects that its PDD service will also attract new customers to Northern’s system.

 Northern has not included any costs estimates in this filing as there are no incremental costs related to PDD service in and of itself.
 However, prior to Northern's next rate case, Northern will be at risk for the recovery of any costs related to PDD service, including any costs associated with the acquisition of third party storage to meet unsatisfied demand for PDD service.
 The PDD rates are simply derived from Northern's existing rates which reflect costs associated with interruptible and firm service.
-There are no new facilities being constructed to provide PDD service; which further supports basing the rates for PDD service on Northern's IDD and FDD service.
+There are no new facilities being constructed to provide PDD service, which further supports basing the rates for PDD service on Northern's IDD and FDD service.
 Any PDD volumes and their associated revenues will be taken into account in the base and test periods of Northern's next rate case.
 Northern will record such costs in Account No. 824.

 ___________________________________ ______________